SatoriCyber/satori-cli/CONTRIBUTING.md

 - `command` - the command to invoke the tool
 - `arguments` - the arguments to pass to the tool
 - `env` - which environment variables to pass to the tool
+- `requires` - other parameters that are required to be passed to the tool, for example -d database for psql.

 **Parameters**:
 - `{{host}}` - the datastore host